 These aren’t just about planetary nebulae, though.
 The improved real field is plenty wide enough to encompass almost any cluster, helped by the fact that almost the whole field is usable.
-Clusters just look more populous and interesting, with The Pinwheel and Starfish in Auriga showing their shapes better than through smaller bino’s and with direct vision.
+Clusters just look more populous and interesting.
+The Pinwheel and Starfish in Auriga showing their shapes better than through smaller bino’s and with direct vision, where most binoculars demand averted vision to resolve them.
 In a dark sky, Cassiopeia revealed numerous faint clusters.
-Meanwhile, the Pleiades are dazzling diamonds, with hints of the nebulosity around them.
-Bode’s twin galaxies look much more interesting – clearly different shapes – than through most binoculars.
-Under a dark sky, M42 reveals much more extended nebulosity than through 10x42s.

 Performance is currently the best available for hand-held astronomy, with the HD optics adding a little extra clarity, contrast and true colour to the already excellent night sky abilities of the pre-HD SLC.

 Testing the Swarovski 15x56 SLC HDs in their element – on the night sky.

 Swarovski 15x56 SLC HD vs Swarovski 15x56 SLC Neu

 Here is a summary of the improvements Swarovski have made to the latest SLC 15x56, compared to the (confusingly named) older, pre-HD ‘Neu’ version.